CodeThyDominus/unfold_23/README.md

 # Payment Wallet
 A web-based wallet application that allows users to connect their wallets, view their balances, send and receive tokens, and perform various wallet-related actions..

+# Features

+  1. Wallet connection using MetaMask
+  2. View wallet balance in multiple currencies
+  3. Send and receive tokens
+  4. Transaction history and recent activity
+  4. User account details and summary

 # Backend Setup

 1. `Clone the repository`